heta-io/tap/documentation/overview/quick_start.md

 3. Now create a VM we can use to run TAP on.
 (You may need to run this in admin, press windows key + x > Command Prompt (Admin))

-        docker-machine create -d hyperv --hyperv-memory 2048  --hyperv-virtual-switch "myswitch" myvm1
+        docker-machine create -d hyperv --hyperv-memory 6144  --hyperv-virtual-switch "myswitch" myvm1

     Notice we are passing in some custom variables

-    * We are giving it 2gb of ram
+    * We are giving it 6gb of ram (Note: You can run tap with 2gb, However if you use any NLP queries, you may find it runs out of memory.
+It all depends on how much data you are querying.
+Your best bet is to start as high as you can, to ensure you have enough.)
     * We are choosing the switch we just created "myswitch"
     * We are naming it "myvm1"